svsatish/k6-performance-testing/README.md

 ### Onboarding:

-#### From converters:
+#### 1. From converters

 If you already have some API tests developed previously and like to onboard quickly to use K6, K6 provides many extensions for such situations.
-Some extensions are Jmeter, Postman, Swagger etc.
+Some extensions are HAR, Jmeter, Postman, Swagger etc.

 #### Example Postman:
-- Export & have your working Postman collection ready.
-Something like
+- Export & have your working [Postman collection](/K6.postman_collection.json) ready.
 - Install Node.js
 - Install postman-to-k6 extension
 ```